-United Way is focused on four priority areas that we believe are essential building blocks for a great life: Basic Needs, Income, Health and Education.
+United Way is focused on three priority areas that we believe are essential building blocks for a great life: Economic Mobility, Educational Equity, and Health Access.
 Our approach is unique because we invest in programs that meet a need, achieve results and are good stewards of resources.
 Volunteers, who are donors and leaders, review and assess programs to determine funding.
 Each year, people across our community benefit from programs and initiatives made possible through generous contributions.
 This year, United Way funding ensured help was available to meet the growing needs across our community.

 We support the Chattahoochee Valley through a network of partners that work collaboratively to provide comprehensive and coordinated services that will change lives and achieve results greater than any single organization.

 We provide annual grants through a competitive proposal process to high-performing organizations that address our community’s most pressing needs.
 All grant applications are assessed through a community-led review process, in which dedicated volunteers evaluate and identify the local collaborations and approaches that can create a lasting impact.